richarah/steamlapse/README.md

 # steamlapse

+Python program pinpointing particular pastimes perpetuating procrastination.

-Originally made as a practical joke for PVV @ NTNU, but ended up growing into something much bigger...
+Originally made as a practical joke for PVV @ NTNU, but ended up growing into something much bigger.